jimmygchen/runner-fallback-action/README.md

 This action uses [GitHub API](https://docs.github.com/en/rest/actions/self-hosted-runners?apiVersion=2022-11-28#list-self-hosted-runners-for-a-repository) to check the statuses of self hosted-runners that match specific labels, and outputs the runner label(s), or a fallback runner if the self-hosted runner(s) is unavailable.

+The API used requires an access token with org admin rights, for example a classic Personal Access Token with org:admin scope selected.

 This output can then used on the `runs-on` property of subsequent jobs.

 Note: In order to support an array of labels for the `runs-on` field, the output is formatted as a JSON string and needs to be parsed using `fromJson`.
 See example usage below.